symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

     * The ESI and SSI adapter add a specific tag and a url to retrieve the block content;
-    * The javascript adapter adds javascript and a url to retrieve the block content.
+    * The JavaScript adapter adds JavaScript and a url to retrieve the block content.

   * If the cache element is not expired and has data it is returned.
 * The template is rendered:

   * For ESI and SSI the url is called to retrieve the block content
-  * For Javascript the browser calls a url and replaces a placeholder with the
+  * For JavaScript the browser calls a url and replaces a placeholder with the
   * returned block content

 .. note::